aren-01/Customer-Management-Cloud-Application/README.md

 only for training purposes using the AWS Free Tier.
 There is one temporary EC2 instance, used only to import the SQL file into RDS.

-I also deployed a GitHub [destroy.yml](.github/workflows/destroy.yml) file to destroy the system.
+I also deployed a GitHub [destroy.yml](.github/workflows/destroy.yml) file to totally destroy the system with terraform state S3 Bucket.
 The deploy workflow creates an S3 bucket to store the Terraform state.

 [deploy.yml](.github/workflows/deploy.yml):